BTx123/decap-cms-oauth-firebase/README.md

 You should update the **authorization callback URL** in your GitHub or GitLab OAuth app's settings to point to the URL of your Firebase function, which should be of the form: `https://oauth-XXXXXXXXXX-XX.X.run.app/callback`.
 If you get an invalid redirect URI error when authenticating with GitLab, make sure your redirect URI is present in the list of Callback URLs in the GitLab OAuth application.

-### 5. Configure Netlify CMS
+### 5. Configure Decap CMS
-Finally, update your Netlify CMS `config.yml` to point to the function:
+Finally, update your Decap CMS `config.yml` to point to the function:
 ```yaml
 backend:
   name: github # Or gitlab